History

 ● 1994: Sweelinck Conservatorium and Hilversums Conservatorium merge to form the Conservatorium van Amsterdam

-● 1998: the merger is finally completed, with all training programmes taking place in the Van Baerlestraat and the Nieuwe Vaart
+● 1998: the merger is finally completed, with all study programmes taking place in the Van Baerlestraat and the Nieuwe Vaart

-● April 2008: the conservatory moves to its new building at Oosterdokseiland in Amsterdam
+● April 2008: the conservatoire moves to its new building at Oosterdokseiland in Amsterdam

 Share